minht57/TIVA_CC1101/README.md

- Checking driver software in Device Manager (Window + X and press M), if missing, get driver at [here](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers).
+ Check driver software in Device Manager (Window + X and press M), if missing, get driver at [here](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers).

- Open [Hercules](https://www.hw-group.com/software/hercules-setup-utility) and setting up as the picture below.
+ Open [Hercules](https://www.hw-group.com/software/hercules-setup-utility) and set up as the picture below.
 Note: Serial name can get in Device Manager.

  ![](https://sv1.uphinhnhanh.com/images/2018/06/20/image8aaac.png)

- Two RF must have the same channel, address, channel and non must be 0.
+ Two RFs must have the same channel, address and non must be 0.

- Using these command:
+ Use these command:
 1. AT : test the mode, reply OK if correct.
 2. AT+Axxx: change module address, from 000-255.
 3. AT+Bxxxx: change baud rate, can be set to:  2400, 4800, 9600, 115200, 19200, 38400, 57600.
 Default is 9600.
 4. AT+Cxxx: change channel, from 001 to 127.
 Default is 001 (suggest to use 1 ~ 100 for stable performance).
 5. AT+Px: set wireless power, x is from 1 to 8, base on distance.
 Default is 8
-6. AT+Rx: show all parameter setting.
+6. AT+Rx: show all parameter settings.
    For more information, download [datasheet](https://github.com/PIFClub/TIVAC123_CC1101/tree/master/TIVA_CC1101_UART/~Docs).

 ### B.	Setting TivaC